-Fig. 1. (a) LDA, (b) LDA mixture, and (c) LLDA for the nonlinear classification problem: Each upper image shows the simulated data distributions and the components found.
-In the lower images, the transformed class distributions in the global ouput coordinate system are drawn.
-The data is generated by $C{11} = \{X \sim N(21.6, 2), Y \sim N(21.6, 1)\}$, $C{12} = \{X \sim N(7.5, 2), Y \sim N(7.5, 0.8)\}$, $C{21} = \{X \sim N(26, 2), Y \sim N(16, 2)\}$, and $C{22} = X \sim N(8, 2), Y \sim N(16, 1.2)$, where N(a, b) is a normal variable.
-Two hundred data points with mean a and standard deviation b are drawn for each mode.
-C{ij} is the jth cluster of the ith class, u{ij} is the jth component of the ith cluster, and u_i denotes the ith component of the output coordinate system.
+Figure 1: Comparison of LDA, LDA mixture and LLDA for the non-linear classification problem.
+Only LLDA guarantees that the two multi-modally distributed face classes in the input space are transformed into the class-wise single-modally distributed in the output space.
+Each upper plot shows the simulated data distributions and the components found by LDA, LDA mixture and LLDA.
+In the lower graphs the transformed class distributions in the global output coordinate system are drawn.
+The data is generated by $C{11} = \{X \sim N(21.6, 2), Y \sim N(21.6, 1)\},$ $C{12} = \{X \sim N(7.5, 2), Y \sim N(7.5, 0.8)\}, C{21} = \{X \sim N(26, 2), Y \sim N(16, 2)\},$ and $C{22} = \{X \sim N(8, 2), Y \sim N(16, 1.2)\}$ , where N(a, b) is a normal variable.
+200 data points with mean a and standard deviation b are drawn for each mode. $C{ij}$ is the j-th cluster of the i-th class, $u{ij}$ is the j-th component of the i-th cluster and $u_i$ denotes the i-th component of the output coordinate system.

-such as face detection [29], [30].
-However, this is inefficient for multiclass recognition and inappropriate when a single sample per class is available to build a class model.
-Although generalized discriminant analysis (GDA) [2], [14], [22], [31] is suitable for multiclass face recognition problems whereby the original data is mapped into a high-dimensional feature space via a kernel function, it generally has the drawback of high-computational cost in classification and overfitting.
+is inefficient for multi-class recognition and inappropriate when a single sample per class is available to build a class model.
+By design generalized discriminant analysis (GDA) [2, 14, 22, 31] is suitable for multi-class face recognition problems whereby the original data is mapped into a high-dimensional feature space via a kernel function.
+The GDA representation learnt from training face classes of various pose images can be exploited to achieve pose robust representation of novel face classes.
+Therefore, recognition with a single model image of the novel classes is facilitated.
+However, GDA generally has the drawback of high computational cost in classification and overfitting.
 In applications such as classification of large data sets on the Internet or video, the computational complexity is particularly important.
-The global structure of nonlinear manifolds was represented by a locally linear structure in [5], [11].
-These methods perform unsupervised learning for locally linear dimensionality reduction, but not a supervised learning for discrimination.
+The global structure of nonlinear manifolds was represented by a locally linear structure in [5, 11].
+These methods perform unsupervised learning for locally linear dimensionality reduction but not a supervised learning for discrimination.

-In this paper, several locally linear transformations are concurrently sought so that the class structures manifest by the locally transformed data are well separated in the output space.
-The proposed method is called "Locally Linear Discriminant Analysis (LLDA)."
-A preliminary study of the method was reported in [19].
+In this study, several locally linear transformations are concurrently sought so that the class structures manifest by the locally transformed data are well separated in the output space.
+The proposed method is called "Locally Linear Discriminant Analysis (LLDA)".
 The underlying idea of the proposed approach is that global nonlinear data structures are locally linear and local structures can be linearly aligned.
-Single class objects, even if multimodally distributed, are transformed into a cluster that is as small as possible, with a maximum distance to the different class objects, by a set of locally linear functions, as illustrated in Fig. 1c.
-If images of a face class in different poses have similar representations in the trained global subspace, it is much easier to recognize a novel view image even when a single model image is provided.
+Single class training objects, even if multi-modally distributed, are transformed into a cluster that is as small as possible with a maximum distance to the different class training objects, by a set of locally linear functions, as illustrated in Figure 1 (c).
+The linear functions learnt from training face classes of various pose images can be efficiently generalized to novel classes.
+Even when a single model image per class is provided, it is much easier to recognize a novel view image in the aligned output space.